 Food Prices: Growers set their own prices

 Payment: Payment is done online via credit or debit card; OR at pickup time with cash, check, credit or debit card.
 They prefer credit or debit card.

-A roadside stand that is mobile!
 Located in a small house-like building (next to the bus) this is a seasonal market that is currently located across from Ingles Market in Pickens.